Thoughts on Ethics

 The same applies to Kant’s Categorical Imperative: “Act only according to that maxim whereby you can at the same time will that it should become a universal law.”.
 With this, a communist will happily start redistributing people’s property, because this is his vision of the universal law.
 Proponents of the death penalty will start executing convicted murderers, because in their universal law, the death penalty is the punishment for capital crimes.
 Opponents of the death penalty will start imprisoning the proponents, because they are murderers in their view.
 It becomes clear that for every law that someone considers universal there will be someone else who thinks it is not.
 In summary, the Categorical Imperative tells us to behave reasonably, but it does not tell us what “reasonable” is.

 # Victim’s JusticeAn alternative is to judge a behavior as “wrong” if it makes somebody suffer.
 However, taking the victim’s suffering as a proof of wrong conduct leads to the problem of “victim’s justice”.
 Take the following example:

 # Existing NormsIn order to avoid perpetrator’s justice and victim’s justice, we have to define bad behavior independently of the opinions of the people involved.
 Such a definition of bad behavior is called a “norm”.
 A well-known example for norms are for instance the Ten Commandments.
 One might argue that they already provide a reasonable guidance and that no further discussion of norms is necessary.
-However, this is difficult.
-First, the 10 Commandments prescribe monotheism, which we may not impose on everybody.
+However, if we take a Humanist view point, the Ten Commandments are not sufficient, on the contrary.
+First, they prescribe monotheism, which we may not impose on everybody.
 Second, they fail to prohibit such essential things as the deprivation of personal freedom.
-That is, they do not prohibit kidnapping somebody.
-Thus, the 10 Commandments allow something we want to prohibit (kidnapping) and prohibit something we want to allow (polytheism or atheism).
+That is, they do not prohibit kidnapping somebody (mainly because slavery was commonplace when the Ten Commandments were written).
+Thus, the Ten Commandments allow something we want to prohibit (kidnapping) and prohibit something we want to allow (polytheism or atheism).